-Consumers are constantly being bombarded with brand messaging, which makes it easy for them to discount or forget messages that don’t hit the mark.
+Consumers are constantly being bombarded with brand messaging, making it easy for them to discount or forget messages that don’t hit the mark.
 Is your brand getting lost?
 You have to cut through the noise by simplifying your marketing message.

 Don’t think a simplified message is important?
 Look at these stats: Research shows that brands with simplified messages are 86 percent more likely to be purchased and that people are 115 percent more likely to recommend that brand’s products.